 Prevention of reinforcement steel from corrosion

-Reinforcement steel is a durable material which will provide many years of maintenance free life to the concrete structures.
-However it is seen that in hostile environments even good quality concrete will not necessarily protect reinforcement steel from corrosion for the long design life (typically 75 to 120 years) currently specified for many reinforced concrete structures.
+Reinforcement steel is a durable material which provides several years of maintenance free life to the concrete structures.
+However, it is seen that in hostile environments even good quality concrete not necessarily protects reinforcement steel from corrosion for the long design life (typically 75 years to 120 years) presently specified for many reinforced concrete structures.
 To reduce and prevent the corrosion of reinforcement steel bars in concrete several methods are employed.
 Some are related to the making of concrete while the others are related to the quality, composition and coating of steel used in the making of reinforcement of bars.
 The choice is normally made based on the cost.
-Coatings employed on the reinforcement bars are i) hot dip galvanizing ii) fusion bonded epoxy coating and iii) stainless steel cladding.
+Coatings employed on the reinforcement bars are (i) hot dip galvanizing (ii) fusion bonded epoxy coating and iii) stainless steel cladding.
 Reinforcement bars of stainless steels are also being used.